Robbinsville High School (New Jersey): Robotics

 In 2013 Nemesis won the Chairman's Award and also ranked first in the Mid-Atlantic.
 They finished the season as quarter-finalists in the Archimedes Division of the FIRST World Championship.
 In 2014 they went further to win first place in the Archimedes Division and then became Einstein Field semifinalists.

-Theatre department
+Theater department

 During autumn, a dramatic play is performed.
-In the spring, the school performs a musical, and then a series of acts named the "Senior One Acts" where the seniors direct one-act plays with other students as performers.
+In the spring, the school performs a musical, and then a series of acts named the "Senior One Acts" where the seniors direct one-act plays with other students as performers & crew members.
 Students from the theatre department have also participated in a competition hosted by the Speech and Theatre Association of New Jersey, and the New Jersey State Thespian Festival.
 Other activities include an improvisation club as well as a drama club, and a competition of Shakespearean acts in the spring.

 The Theatre Department has given many performances including: